davidorme/Masters_GIS/_sources/practical_4/LEC_week.md

    **transform the site by species** data in one or more ways to adjust the emphasis given to the different species before assessing composition.

-2. The site by species matrix is then transformed into a **dissimilarity matrix** - a site by site matrix that quantifies the differences between the communities at each pair of sites.
+1. The site by species matrix is then transformed into a **dissimilarity matrix** - a site by site matrix that quantifies the differences between the communities at each pair of sites.

-2. The dissimilarity matrix represents a complex pattern of community differences and an **ordination** can then be used to identify independent axes of community variation across sites.
+1. The dissimilarity matrix represents a complex pattern of community differences and an **ordination** can then be used to identify independent axes of community variation across sites.

 All of these steps have multiple options!

-#### Transforming site by species data.
+#### Transforming site by species data

 There are several common approaches used for transforming site by species matrices *before* calculating dissimilarities.
 All of these approaches alter the